-Canary Deployment – what is it?
+Canary Deployment – what it is?

 Canary Deployment is an approach to mitigating the risks of a new update to existing software bringing it to production.
 This is done by sequentially testing without involving users and then involving a small number of users and when it works fine, deploy it entirely.

 It is something like releasing a beta version.
 Deploying a new feature all of sudden is not secure neither for company owners nor for the users.
 In Unleash, this practice is easiest done by using the gradualRollout activation strategy.

 The key idea in a Canary deployment is to gradually enable your new feature to your users.
 Initially, you probably want to validate the new implementation for a few of your internal testers.
 Proven okay, the next step would be to enable the new implementation for a handful of your internal users, e.g. all employees of the company.
 Then the new implementation should gradually be enabled for a larger and larger part of the user population.
 Each iteration is supported by carefully considering key metrics of the application; performance numbers, reported issues and similar are examples.

 Thus, Canary Deployment is the safest way of adding a new feature to existing software.